Religion in Belize

-Belizean Roman Catholic churches belong to the Diocese of Belize City-Belmopan; Anglican churches belong to the Diocese of Belize, part of the Church in the Province of the West Indies.
+Belizean Catholic churches belong to the Diocese of Belize City-Belmopan; Anglican churches belong to the Diocese of Belize, part of the Church in the Province of the West Indies.
 Catholics frequently visit the country for special gospel revivals.
 The Greek Orthodox Church has a presence in Santa Elena.
 Muslims have been in Belize since the 18th century.
 Activism of the 1960s saw many converts to Islam.
 It is also common among Middle Eastern immigrants and has gained a following among some Kriols.
 Mosques continue to be built in major cities.
 Ahmadiyya Muslim Jama’at in Belize City built Masjid Noor Mosque at the beginning of 2020.
 It remains one of the fastest growing sect of Islam in Belize.
 Hinduism is followed by most Indian immigrants.

 Religious freedom

-The constitution of Belize establishes the freedom of religion.
+The Constitution of Belize establishes the freedom of religion.
 Discrimination on religious grounds is illegal.
 A law against blasphemy is unenforced.
-The Council of Churches, a body which includes representatives from several Christian denominations, appoints one senator to the senate of Belize with the approval of the Governor-General.
+The Belize Council of Churches and the Belize Association of Evangelical Churches appoint one senator to the senate of Belize with the approval of the Governor-General.
 The law also establishes that prisoners in jails must have their religious beliefs respected and accommodated.

 Religious groups are required to register with the government in order to operate in the country.
 Religious groups are exempt from certain taxes.
-Missionaries are required to register with the government and purchase a religious worker's permit.
+Foreign religious workers are required to purchase a religious worker's permit and register with the government.

-The public school curriculum for primary schools includes nondenominational "spirituality" classes that introduce world religions, as well as ethics and morals associated with religion.
+The public school curriculum for primary schools includes nondenominational "spirituality" classes that introduce world religions, as well as ethics and morals associated with religion; in 2022 there were issues regarding children with traditional Rastafari hairstyles attending some schools.
 Most public schools are managed by Christian churches.
 A few schools are run by non-Christian religious groups.